mdnurakmal/cloud-resume-challenge-infra/README.md

 - https://medium.com/google-cloud/terraform-plan-in-pull-requests-with-gcp-cloud-build-603790a2b734
 - https://davidstanke.medium.com/mastering-google-cloud-build-config-syntax-8c3024607daf

-Unable to use variable in backend block ?
+- Unable to use variable in terraform backend block ?
 - https://github.com/hashicorp/terraform/issues/13022

 - How to secure api ? using auth ?